 Day Two: If in a couple or group, you are able to exchange a full treatment with another student using the symbols.
-There is also a short seminar concerning the ethics and practicalities of setting up your own Reiki practice (this can be done at a later date if preferred).
+There is also an optional short seminar concerning the ethics and practicalities of setting up your own Reiki practice (this can be done at a later date if preferred).

 After the course: You will be expected to complete a set of case studies (both hands-on treatments and distant healings) before receiving your Reiki 2 certificate.
-A full year of practice is recommended between Reiki 2 and Reiki 3.
+A full year of practice is then recommended between Reiki 2 and Reiki 3.

 Only those who have a Reiki 2 certificate and have been practising at level 2 for at least one year are eligible.